 (2) If an infringement notice is withdrawn after the modified penalty has been paid, the amount is to be refunded.

-29. Authorised persons to have certificate
+29. Authorised persons to produce certificate

-(1) The chief executive officer is to issue to each person who may issue an infringement notice a certificate stating that the person is so authorised.
+[(1) Deleted]

-(2) The person to whom an authorised person has given, or is about to give, an infringement notice may require the authorised person to produce the certificate referred to in sub-bylaw (1).
+(2) The person to whom an authorised person has given, or is about to give, an infringement notice may require the authorised person to produce the certificate referred to in by-law 4A(3).

 (3) The authorised person must comply with a request under sub-bylaw(2).

+[By-law 29 amended in Gazette 14 Apr 2015 p.
+1333.]

 30. Authorised persons only to endorse or alter infringement notices

 A person must not endorse or alter an infringement notice unless the person is an authorised person.